To the Members of Rajshree Polypack Limited Report on the Audit of the FinancialStatements Opinion

 Key Audit Matters

-Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
+Key audit matters are those matters that in our professional judgement were of mostsignificance in our audit of the financial statements of the current period.
 These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.
 Wehave determined the matters described above to be the key audit matters to be communicatedin our report:

 Information Other than the Financial Statements and Auditor's Report Thereon

 The Company's Board of Directors is responsible for the other information.
-The otherinformation comprises the information included in the management discussion and analysisBoard's Report Report on Corporate governance and Business Responsibility report but doesnot include the financial statements and our auditor's report thereon.
+The otherinformation comprises the Director's report but does not include the financial statementsand our auditor's report thereon.
 The Director's report is expected to be made availableto us after the date of this auditor's report.

 Auditor's Responsibilities for the Audit of the Financial Statements